axl8652/Project1/README.md

 ![TODO: Update the path with the name of your screenshot of docker ps output](Diagrams/elkcontainer.png)

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server(13.91.21.207) is configured to monitor the following machines:
 - 10.0.0.5
 - 10.0.0.6